krishna-swaroop/micropython-TPS55289/README.md

 - [ ] Release 1.0

 Please note that this project currently is just to keep track of development.
 The code hasn't been tested as of this point.
 I will keep this repository updated with regards to bugs.
-Let me know if anyone has had a chance to test this out using the Evaluation Kit and RPi Pico!
+Let me know if anyone has had a chance to test this out using the Evaluation Kit(TPS55289EVM) and Raspberry Pico!

 ## Usage